nio-blocks/PID/README.md

 Input
 -------
-A list of signals containing a signal to be measured and controlled.
+A list of signals containing a Process Variable.

 Output
 ---------